tremo123/Ogar-unlimited/README.md

  8. autoban option (see gameserver.ini)
  9. More control (gameserver.ini)
  10. and other features such as merge or nojoin or kick/killrange

+(You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))

 ### Note: I need a person who can code who organizes and formats my code (it is pretty messy)